-The fan control is preset at the factory with an adjustable blower \mathbf{ON} delay of 30 seconds in the heating mode.
-The blower \mathbf{OFF} timing is preset at 140 seconds.
-If desired, the fan \mathbf{ON} delay and \mathbf{OFF} delay can be reset to obtain the longest delay times while still maintaining comfort levels.
-See "Furnace Wiring Diagram" .
+The fan control is preset at the factory with an adjustable blower ON delay of 30 seconds in the heating mode.
+The blower OFF timing is preset at 140 seconds.
+If desired, the fan ON delay and OFF delay can be reset to obtain the longest delay times while still maintaining comfort levels.
+See "Furnace Wiring Diagram" or use the following diagram.